nic081989/Turtles/README.md

-# Turtles
+# Turtles Project
 Exploring turtles capability
 By Nicholas Ngobi

-Why you have to try turtles
+Why do you have to try turtles